-- 4. An ADI to which this Reporting Standard applies must provide APRA with the information required by ARF 199 designated for an ADI at Level 1 for each relevant reporting period. - 5.
-The authorised NOHC must provide APRA with the information required by this Reporting Standard designated for an ADI at Level 2 for each reporting period.
-In doing so, the authorised NOHC must comply with this Reporting Standard (other than paragraph 4) as if it were the ADI.
+- 3. An ADI to which this Reporting Standard applies must provide APRA with the information required by ARF 199 designated for an ADI at Level 1 for each relevant reporting period. - 4.
+The ADI must provide APRA with the information required by this Reporting Standard designated for an ADI at Level 2 for each reporting period.